sarojmaharana1980/KPMG-Tech-Challenge/Challenge-1/README.md

 	c) Highly secure environement as present on on-premises
 	d) Consider future rediness and adapt upcoming changes to environment
 	e) Proposed agile methodlogy and combining devops practice to make environment market ready

+4)Please use Microsoft office tool for better visibility